Ishazaka/resume-builder-website/README.md

 # resume-builder-website
-It is made by pure javascript using bootstrap
+It is made by pure javascript,css, bootstrap and html